pinterest/ktlint/documentation/release-latest/docs/install/cli.md

 `--color` and `--color-name=<colorName>`: Make output colorful and optionally set the color name to use.

-`--disabled_rules=<disabledRules>`: A comma-separated list of rules to globally disable.
-To disable the standard ktlint rule-set use `--disabled_rules=standard`.
-This flag is most likely to be removed in a future version.
-Use [`.editorconfig disabled_rules`](../../rules/configuration-ktlint/#disabled-rules).

 `-h` or `--help`: Prints help information.

 `--limit=<limit>`: Maximum number of errors to show (default: show all)